 2. Best Pet Insurance Plan For Whippets

-PetPlan is ranked as the UK’s favourite pet insurance provider for a reason – their 40-years of experience has created a program that pays out 97% of the claims they receive.
+PetPlan is ranked as the UK’s favourite pet insurance provider for a reason – their 40 years of experience have created a program that pays out 97% of the claims they receive.

 Compared to other pet insurance options, PetPlan stands out for the more unique services that they cover including physiotherapy, hereditary, and congenital conditions.
 Finding another provider that covers these latter two is next to impossible.